makersacademy/CV/README.md

 An online marketer with an electrical engineering degree and startup experience in the UK, India, and Bahrain.

-Most recent achievements are instigating and driving demand side growth at two online marketplaces on a global basis ([student.com] and [adzuna.co.uk]).
+Most recent achievements are instigating and driving demand side growth at two online marketplaces on a global basis.

-Now looking to advance and sharpen my coding skills as a junior backend developer (although I can work on the front end too) at a company that promotes TDD in an Agile environment.
+Now looking to advance and sharpen my coding skills as a junior full stack developer with a focus on backend technologies at a company that promotes TDD in an Agile environment.

 ## Skills & Experience